Maritime trade in the Maya civilization: Elite coastal trade commodities

 Wild Cane Cay on the northern Belizean coast also operated as a trade port focused on foreign obsidian distribution.
-Seashells, particularly conch and spondylus, were prized for both ritual usage and elite adornment.
+Seashells, particularly conch and thorny oyster (Spondylus spp.), were prized for both ritual usage and elite adornment.
 Modern strontium isotope analysis provides a means for sourcing shells trade to interior Maya settlements.
 Likewise, stingray spines imported from the coast played a major role in royal Maya bloodletting rituals for communing with ancestors and deities.

 There is evidence that gold and jade, either as a raw material or a manufactured product, was produced in only limited quantities in the Maya regional sphere.
-Many instances of these two rare elite goods traveled by long-distance trade from the Ishmo-Columbian region outside of the Maya cultural sphere.
+Many instances of these two rare elite goods traveled by long-distance trade from the Isthmo-Columbian Area outside of the Maya cultural sphere.
 The goldworks and jade originated in Costa Rica and Ecuador and likely traded up through coastal Caribbean routes, as interior routes were largely impassable.
-Likewise, artifacts of Maya origin appear in the archaeological record throughout Isthmo-Colombia.
+Likewise, artifacts of Maya origin appear in the archaeological record throughout the Isthmo-Colombian Area.